Visions of plum trees from long, long ago

 Process plums right away for best results

 Now, plums need to be processed pretty much right away.
-They go mushy really quickly, and last year we lost pounds of them to fruit flies before we had the chance to process them.
+They go mushy really quickly.
+A few years agowe lost pounds of them to fruit flies before we had the chance to process them.
 If you need to hold onto them for any length of time, make sure they go in the fridge as soon as possible.

 It made processing the remaining plums super quick and easy.
 All I did was throw washed, whole plums into a large, stainless steel pot, add water, cook them down and mash them up into a pulpy liquid.
 Then I strained the liquid through several layers of cheesecloth to get rich, pure plum juice.